tanvirfau/Airbnb-Listings-Data-Analysis/README.md

 ## Project Overview

-In this project, I aim to explore the relationship between various factors like listing price, room types, neighborhood distribution, and reviews over time.
+In this project, I aim to explore the relationship between various factors like ´listing price´, ´room types´, ´neighborhood distribution´, and ´reviews over time´.
 The data analyzed comes from Airbnb listings, and the primary goal is to extract actionable insights that can inform business decisions.

 ### Key Questions Explored:
 1. **What is the distribution of listing prices?**